 - In a separate small bowl, stir the cornstarch into the water.
 Keep both bowls near the stove.

-- Stir-fry the vegetables.
-Once the vegetables are stir-fried, push the vegetables to the sides of the wok.
+- Stir fry the vegetables of your choice.
+Once the vegetables are done, push them to the sides of the wok.

 - Give the sauce a quick re-stir and pour into the middle of the pan.
 Bring to a boil.